Yash4850/DataScience/Rocket Landing Neural Netwotk/README.md

-I build the Neural Network from scratch and found the weights and biases
+I build the Neural Network from scratch and trained the model